SisyphusMD/archiver/README.md

   git clone https://github.com/SisyphusMD/archiver.git
   ```

   - Run the setup script to install dependencies and the Duplicacy binary, and restore cron scheduling, but otherwise you can skip the portions that create new SSH keys, RSA keys, and config file.
-You will need to provide your backed up .keys/ directory and config.sh file.
+You will need to provide your backed up keys directory and config.sh file.
   ```bash
   sudo ./archiver/setup.sh
   ```

-  - Copy your prior .keys directory (including your SSH and RSA key files) into the archiver directory.
+  - Copy your prior keys directory (including your SSH and RSA key files) into the archiver directory.
 This should include **id_ed25519**, **id_ed25519.pub**, **private.pem**, and **public.pem**.

   - Copy your prior **config.sh** into the project directory.